Wang Chunchen: Awards

 Wang received the 2009 China Contemporary Art Award (CCAA) Critics Award.
 In 2011, he was funded by the Overseas Training Project of Chinese Young Artist Theorists to investigate the development status of art museums in the United States.
-In 2012, he was selected to participate in the Art Management Project co-organized by the British Council for Cultural Exchange and the Chinese Ministry of Culture, visiting the Royal College of Art and East Anglia University in the United Kingdom.
+In 2012, he was selected to participate in the Art Management Project co-organized by the British Council for Cultural Exchange and the Chinese Ministry of Culture, visiting the Royal College of Art and the University of East Anglia in the United Kingdom.

 Selected curation

 Wang has curated the following exhibitions in China and elsewhere: